Revisiting the phenomenologically emergent dark energy model: is non-zero equation of state of dark matter favored by DESI DR2?: Methodology and data

 \item Type Ia Supernova.
-We adopt SN data from two compilations: (i) the PantheonPlus comprises 1550 spectroscopically confirmed type Ia supernovae (SNe) from 18 different surveys, spanning the redshift range of $0.01 < z < 2.26$ \cite{Brout:2022vxf}\footnote{Data available at \url{https://github.com/PantheonPlusSH0ES/DataRelease}}; (ii) the Dark Energy Survey collaboration released part of the full 5 yr data based on a new, homogeneously selected sample of 1635 photometrically classified SNe (with redshifts in the range $0.1 < z < 1.3$), complemented by 194 low-redshift SNe from the CfA3~\cite{Hicken:2009df}, CfA4~\cite{Hicken:2012zr}, CSP~\cite{Krisciunas:2017yoe}, and Foundation~\cite{Foley:2017zdq} samples (with redshifts in the range $0.025 < z < 0.1$), totaling 1829 SNe \cite{DES:2024jxu}.\footnote{Data available at \url{https://github.com/des-science/DES-SN5YR}.} We label the two sets of SN data as \textbf{``PantheonPlus''} and \textbf{``DESY5''}, respectively.
+We adopt SN data from two compilations: (i) the PantheonPlus comprises 1550 spectroscopically confirmed type Ia supernovae (SNe) from 18 different surveys, spanning the redshift range of $0.01 < z < 2.26$ \cite{Brout:2022vxf}\footnote{\url{https://github.com/PantheonPlusSH0ES/DataRelease}.}; (ii) the Dark Energy Survey collaboration released part of the full 5 yr data based on a new, homogeneously selected sample of 1635 photometrically classified SNe (with redshifts in the range $0.1 < z < 1.3$), complemented by 194 low-redshift SNe from the CfA3~\cite{Hicken:2009df}, CfA4~\cite{Hicken:2012zr}, CSP~\cite{Krisciunas:2017yoe}, and Foundation~\cite{Foley:2017zdq} samples (with redshifts in the range $0.025 < z < 0.1$), totaling 1829 SNe \cite{DES:2024jxu}.\footnote{\url{https://github.com/des-science/DES-SN5YR}.} We label the two sets of SN data as \textbf{``PantheonPlus''} and \textbf{``DESY5''}, respectively.

 \end{itemize}